 - Rinse your mouth with saline several times per day.

-It’s also a good idea to contact your doctor if you notice anything unusual or if a side effect is deeply affecting your everyday life.
+It’s also a good idea to tell your doctor if you notice anything unusual or if a side effect is deeply affecting your everyday life.
 Contact your doctor if you experience any of these symptoms:

 - fever over 100.4˚F (38˚C) or uncontrolled shivering